jefdaj/ortholang-demo/templates/tutorial.md

 defining and evaluating individual variables.
 Here is a script with several of them.

-{{ macros.load_rrr(user, 'examples/variables02.rrr') }}
+{{ macros.load_cut(user, 'examples/variables02.cut') }}

-Detourrr keeps track of dependencies between variables, like this:
+ShortCut keeps track of dependencies between variables, like this:

 ![]({{ url_for('static',filename='vars.svg') }})